mjbieren/Phylogenomics_klebsormidiophyceae/Scripts/07_Decontamination/README.md

 mmseqs createdb trinity_genes.fasta.transdecoder.pep StrainName_Klebsome_db.db || module purge && exit -1
 mmseqs createindex StrainName_Klebsome_db.db tmp || module purge && exit -1
 ```
-You can also use the script [ConvertToMMseqsDatabase.sh](Scripts/7_Decontamination/ConvertToMMseqsDatabase.sh) and run it in the same folder as the TransDecoder output .pep file.
+You can also use the script [ConvertToMMseqsDatabase.sh](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/07_Decontamination/ConvertToMMseqsDatabase.sh) and run it in the same folder as the TransDecoder output .pep file.

 ## Running the script
-Now simply run the script [Decontamination_MMSEQS_Memmode.sh](Scripts/7_Decontamination/Decontamination_MMSEQS_Memmode.sh)
+Now simply run the script [Decontamination_MMSEQS_Memmode.sh](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/07_Decontamination/Decontamination_MMSEQS_Memmode.sh)
-Don't forget to change input files on line: 8,9,10,11.
+Don't forget to change the variables on lines: 8,9,10,11.

 The output will be a simple outfmt6 output, identical to a blast output file with outfmt6 format.